Pathduck/vid2ani/README.md

 ```
 ## Arguments
 ```

--t      Specifies output filetype - supported types: 'gif', 'png', 'webp'.
+-t      Output filetype: gif, png, webp.
-        The default is 'gif'.
+        The default is gif.
--o      Specifies output filename.
-        Will be output to the same directory as your input video.
+-o      Output file.
-        The default is the same as the input video.
+        The default is the same name as the input video.
--r      Specifies scale or size.
+-r      Scale or size.
         Width of the animation in pixels.
         The default is the same scale as the original video.
--f      Specifies framerate in frames per second.
+-f      Framerate in frames per second.
         The default is 15.
--m      Specifies one of the 3 modes listed below.
+-m      Palettegen mode - one of 3 modes listed below.
-        The default is diff.
+        The default is 1 (diff).
--d      Specifies which dithering algorithm to be used.
+-d      Dithering algorithm to be used.
-        The default is 1 (Bayer).
+        The default is 0 (None).
--b      Specifies the Bayer Scale.
+-b      Bayer Scale setting.
 (Optional)
         This can only be used when Bayer dithering is applied.
         See more information below.
+-l      Set lossy WebP compression and quality
+        Value 0-100, default 75.
+        (Default for WebP is lossless)
+-c      The maximum amount of colors useable per palette.
+        (Optional value up to 256)
+        This option isn't used by default.
--s      Specifies the start of the animation in HH:MM:SS.MS format.
+-s      Start of the animation in HH:MM:SS.MS format.
         (Optional)
--e      Specifies the duration of the animation in seconds.
+-e      Duration of the animation in seconds.
         (Optional)
--c      Sets the maximum amount of colors useable per palette.
-        (Optional value up to 256)
-        This option isn't used by default.
 -k      Enables error diffusion.
         (Optional)
 -p      Opens the resulting animation in your default Photo Viewer.